 Hotel Carmel by the sea (2 stars).
 This hotel caught my attentions for the reasonable price (for local standards!) and for the excellent reviews it gets from families with kids.
 In a great location close to the beach and all Santa Monica attractions, it gets praise for clean, big family rooms, good service and onsite cafe.

-Between the stunning beach, the family friendly vibe and the shops, Santa Monica kept calling us back, to such an extent that we are hoping to go back next summer.
-Have you been?
+Between the stunning beach, the family friendly vibe and the shops, Santa Monica keeps calling us back, to such an extent that we are hoping to go back next summer.

 Please note: this post contains affiliate links and if you make a purchase through them, we might make a small commission at no extra cost to you.